-Processed foods may differ from junk foods in that they resemble proper food choices.
-A hamburger can be a viable healthy food option depending on how its made.
-A Big Mac from McDonald’s isn’t a good choice because of the processed products it’s made from.
-It also is a bad choice because, despite its calorie content, it doesn’t provide adequate nutrients.
+Processed foods differ from junk foods in that they often resemble healthy food choices.
+For example, a hamburger can be a perfectly viable option depending on how it’s made.
+A Big Mac from McDonald’s isn’t a healthy choice because of the processed food products that it’s derived from.
+Additionally, despite the high calorie content of a Big Mac, it doesn’t provide adequate nutrients.

-As noted above, excess sugar leads to artery inflammation, but excess salt and nitrates also causes similar health effects.
+As noted above, excess sugar leads to artery inflammation, and excess salt and nitrates cause similar health effects.
 Anything that assists in weakening artery walls should be avoided.
 Excess salt, common in nitrate-rich foods, also causes hypertension, which is better known as high blood pressure.
-Hypertension also causes heart and lung problems.
+Hypertension can lead to serious heart and lung problems.

-Many spices are used in eastern medicine for health care because of their health benefits.
-And while in small amounts spices can be beneficial, in larger amounts they can interfere with natural processes such as clotting.
-The clotting process is essential for after surgery so excessive amounts of blood are not lost.
+Many spices are used in Eastern medicine because of their numerous health benefits.
+While spices can be beneficial in small doses, they might interfere with the clotting process when consumed in larger amounts.
+Clotting is essential to the recovery process, as it keeps you from losing excessive amounts of blood.
 Inhibited blood clotting can also lead to infections, which can then damage the circumcised area.